alfikiafan/euy-app/README.md

-# EUY: Eat Up to You - Recipe Finder App
+# EUY: Eat Up to You - Recipe App

 Welcome to the EUY: Eat Up to You GitHub repository!
 This project is a part of the Capstone Project developed by the teams from Bangkit Academy.
 EUY is a recipe finder application that simplifies the process of finding recipes based on the ingredients you have at home.